JesusFilm/react-prep/4-React/README.md

 Now by yourself add 2 more dogs to your app component.

-> As developers we want to be efficent with our code.
+> As developers we want to be efficient with our code.
 Adding a few more dogs may be no problem, but what if we want 10 more?
 What if 100 more?
-This is where all our javascript practise comes into use!
+This is where all our javascript practice comes into use!

 ### 5.2 DogList